Skip to main content

 Different tools available in the Zen Garden

-One of my biggest inspirations for this project has been Neal.fun, a website that perfectly embodies the spirit of making the web enjoyable again.
+One of my biggest inspirations for this project has been Neal.fun.
 Neal Agarwal creates interactive experiences that are both educational and entertaining, from “Draw the Perfect Circle” to “Earth Reviews”.
 His work shows that there’s still room for creativity and whimsy on the modern web.

 Screengrab of Neal.fun's website